EddieAbbondanzio/yarn-monorepo-examples/js-esm/README.md

 ## Differences from CommonJS

-The main differences in this example compared to the js-common-js example is the use of import / export in the code, and specifying an `exports` in the `package.json`s.
+The main differences in this example compared to the js-commonjs example is the use of import / export in the code, and specifying `"type": "module"` in the `package.json` of each workspace, along with specifying an `exports` for each workspace instead of `main`.